couchbaselabs/node-ottoman/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Introduction
+Ottoman is an ODM built for Couchbase and Node.js.

-Ottoman's goal is to provide a better development experience while using Couchbase, bringing to developers a reliable tool to build easy-to-design, maintain and scale systems.
+Ottoman's goal is to provide a better development experience while using Couchbase, bringing to developers a reliable tool to build systems that are easy-to-design, to  maintain and to scale.

 #### Getting started